-The AI Act identifies high-risk uses in Annex II and Annex III.
+The AI Act identifies high-risk uses in Annex I and Annex III.
 The European Commission is empowered to update these annexes as new uses and risks are identified.
 The following high-risk uses are currently listed:

 - All systems used as a safety component of a product covered by EU harmonization legislation, including but not limited to:2

 - Medical devices

 - Motor vehicles

 - Machinery

 - Civil aviation

+- Radio equipment

+- Pressure equipment

+- Marine equipment

+- Agricultural vehicles

+- Railway interoperability

+- Toys

+- ▶ Watercraft

+- Lifts

-- Marine equipment - Agricultural vehicles - Railway interoperability - ▶ Tovs - ► Al systems applied in uses that pose a significant risk of harm to health, safety, or fundamental rights:3 - Biometric identification and categorization of people - Management and operation of critical infrastructure (specifically, safety components of traffic, water, gas, heating, and electricity infrastructure) - Education and vocational training (specifically, systems determining access to education and assessment of students) - Employment, worker management and access to self-employment (including recruitment and performance monitoring) - Access to and enjoyment of essential private and public services and benefits (including eligibility for benefits, evaluating creditworthiness, and pricing of life and health insurance, although those used for purposes of detecting financial fraud are specifically not included) - Law enforcement uses such as data analytics systems to assess evidence of criminal activity - Migration, asylum, and border control management (including monitoring of migration trends, border surveillance, verification of travel documents, and examination of applications for visas, asylum, and residence permits) - Administration of justice and democratic processes (including researching and interpreting the law)
+- Al systems applied in uses that pose a significant risk of harm to health, safety, or fundamental rights:3

+- Biometric identification and categorization of people (including those emotional recognition systems and remote biometric identification systems that are not prohibited)

+- Management and operation of critical infrastructure (specifically, safety components of traffic, water, gas, heating, and electricity infrastructure)

+- Education and vocational training (specifically, systems determining access to education and assessment of students)

+- Employment, worker management and access to self-employment (including recruitment and performance monitoring)

+- Access to and enjoyment of essential private and public services and benefits (including eligibility for benefits, evaluating creditworthiness, and pricing of life and health insurance, although those used for purposes of detecting financial fraud are specifically not included)

+- Law enforcement uses such as data analytics systems to assess evidence of criminal activity

+- Migration, asylum, and border control management (including monitoring of migration trends, border surveillance, verification of travel documents, and examination of applications for visas, asylum, and residence permits)

+- Administration of justice and democratic processes (including researching and interpreting the law, and those used for influencing the outcome of an election)